indunilperamuna/invoiceninja/docs/email_settings.rst

 - **Attach PDFs**: Want to be able to attach PDF files to your emails?
 Check the Enable box.

 - **Invoice Link**: When you email an invoice to a client, the invoice is viewable via a web link that is embedded in the notification email.
-The default link uses a URL from the Invoice Ninja site.
+The default link uses a URL from the Evoice site.
 If you wish to change the link to your own website or another subdomain, check the relevant box and enter the URL details.

 Email Design
 """"""""""""